May Newsletter Header (5)

 Forecasted Opportunity

-SM-25-002 - Est. Post TBD up to $1.3 million
+SM-25-002 - Est. Post TBA up to $1.3 million

 Comprehensive Community Mental Health Services for Children with Serious Emotional Disturbances

-HHS-2025-ACL-AOA-CSSG-0034 - Est. Post TBD up to $ 1,250,000
+HHS-2025-ACL-AOA-CSSG-0034 - Est. Post TBA up to $ 1,250,000

 Advancing Strategies to Deliver and Sustain Evidence-Based Chronic Disease Self-Management Education Programs to Support Older Adults with Behavioral Health Conditions